Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Empirical Evaluation

-To understand how the problem sizes in CGPO scale across differing expressivity classes of policies and dynamics, Table \ref{table:scale} shows the number of decision variables and constraints in the MIPs at the last iteration of constraint generation (more details are provided as supplementary material).
-For VTOL with a quadratic (Q) policy, the number of variables in the inner and outer problems are 0 / 0 / 212 and 0 / 0 / 512, resp., while the number of constraints are 114 / 18 / 72 and 270 / 95 / 155.
+\paragraph{Analysis of Problem Size} To understand how the problem sizes in CGPO scale across differing expressivity classes of policies and dynamics, Table \ref{table:scale} shows the number of decision variables and constraints in the MIPs at the last iteration of constraint generation.
+For VTOL with a quadratic (Q) policy, the number of variables in the inner and outer problems are 0 / 0 / 212 and 0 / 0 / 512, respectively, while the number of constraints are 114 / 18 / 72 and 270 / 95 / 155.
 The number of decision variables/constraints are fixed in the inner problem and grow linearly with iterations in the outer problem.
-Fortunately, the number of variables and constraints do not grow significantly with the expressiveness of the policy class.
+The number of variables and constraints do not grow significantly with the policy class expressiveness.